wordofwarning/wordofwarning.org/current/2013-domestic/bradley/index.md

 *"My family suffer from cataracts, a blurring of the vision.
 I haven’t personally suffered from this condition as yet, but I have taken the Humphries Field Test 6 times.
 This simple test examines your peripheral vision.”*

-*Field Test* is an explosion of this test; an artistic extension of the bio-medical examination, a way of recalibrating our viewpoint to the outskirts, or the edgelands, into the darkness and wilderness where glow worms insist we move on. *Field Test* uses remote speakers, LEDs, and night fall to entice an audience into a collective ‘test’ of their senses, to take their senses literally to the edge and then beyond.
+*Field Test* is an explosion of this test; an artistic extension of the bio-medical examination, a way of recalibrating our viewpoint to the outskirts, or the edgelands, into the darkness and wilderness where glow worms insist we move on. *Field Test* uses remote speakers, LEDs, and nightfall to entice an audience into a collective 'test' of their senses, to take their senses literally to the edge and then beyond.

 ####Who is he?
-Alex Bradley (UK) is a Bristol based sound and performance artist creating large-scale immersive sound works including Whiteplane_2, described as ‘beautiful and disorientating’ (The Observer).
-A former Cooper House resident and greenroom regular, last seen in Manchester as one half of the [GO Project](archive/2012-autumnwinter/goproject/index.html). *Field Test in Garageland* marks his return to his home of more than a decade ago.
+Alex Bradley (UK) is a Bristol-based sound and performance artist creating large-scale immersive sound works including *Whiteplane_2*, described as 'beautiful and disorientating' (The Observer).
+A former Cooper House resident and greenroom regular, last seen in Manchester as one half of the [GO Project](/archive/2012-autumnwinter/goproject/index.html). *Field Test in Garageland* marks his return to his home of more than a decade ago.

 Scott Smith (US) is a Kansas-born musician, a player of the steel guitar resonant with the feeling of belonging to absolute wilderness, of single railway tracks cast into the desert.

 ####What people have said about him
->*Whiteplane 2 with Charles Poulet: 'Achingly beautiful and fascinatingly different.'*<br> Glasgow Herald
+>*Whiteplane_2 with Charles Poulet: 'Achingly beautiful and fascinatingly different.'*<br> Glasgow Herald

 ####Credits
 Alex Bradley is an Associate Artist with In Between Time, by whom *Field Test* was originally commissioned.